AntoninDuval/Active-Learning-For-Drug-Discovery/README.md

 ## Object Model

-The structure of this code follow broadly what is describe in the paper.
+The structure of this code follow broadly what is described in the paper.

 **MoleculePool**: Class for managing a dataset of molecules.